django-daiquiri/docs/docs/settings.md

 * `content_type` the content type,
 * `label` the text shown in the interface, and
 * `help` a more verbose help text for the format.

+**NOTE**: If you want faster `parquet` file generation, get the lastest binary of [`pg2parquet`](https://github.com/exyi/pg2parquet) and put it somewhere covered by your `PATH` variable.
+This rust-binary is up to 4 times faster as the Python-based `fastparquet` solution that works as a fallback.

 ---